PeterBohai/random-problem-selector/README.md

 ## Contributing

-If you experience any bugs or see anything that can be improved or added, please feel free to [open an issue](https://github.com/PeterBohai/bundo/issues) here or simply contact me on any of my socials (Email and [Linkedin](https://www.linkedin.com/in/peterhu08) can be found in the footer of any Bundo page).
+If you experience any bugs or see anything that can be improved or added, please feel free to [open an issue](https://github.com/PeterBohai/random-problem-selector/issues) here or simply contact me on any of my socials ([Linkedin](https://www.linkedin.com/in/peterhu08)).
 Thanks in advance!